lwilliot/Atlas2/README.md

 • 4 arguments: (string) Name,(float) latitude,(float) longitude, (int) radius in km

 It will write the data in a json file in the /data directory.
-To genearate the ranking you need to lanch the rank.py script with the name of the city as argument.
+To generate the ranking you need to lanch the rank.py script with the name of the city as argument.